DigitallyRefined/docker-wireguard-tunnel/README.md

 ## Usage Example

+This assumes that you have already setup a subdomain DNS entry for your domain, for example:
+`wireguard-server.example.com`

 ### Server

 Will accept connections on behalf of a peer and tunnel them to the designated peer.